 You acknowledge that all references herein to Btel refer to the company and its affiliates, suppliers, and agents.

 The Service may only be used for lawful purposes for your individual use.
-You agree to use responsible Internet practices, including, without limitation, using computer security and anti-virus protections, to ensure that unauthorized third parties do not gain access to your computer or computer network or the Service.
+You agree to use responsible Internet practices, including, without limitation, using computer security and anti-virus protection, to ensure that unauthorized third parties do not gain access to your computer or computer network or the Service.

 I. Restrictions on Network & Usage, Conduct & Information, and Technical Use